About our Tours

 Deposit and Payments

 A $1000.00 deposit (per person) is required to secure your reservation, payable within one week of your booking.
-We request full payment by April 1.
+We request full payment by April 1 for the June Tour and by June 1, 2017 for the September Tour.
 We accept checks (drawn on US bank accounts), PayPal, all major credit cards, and wire transfers.

 - Cancellations before April 1: $250 per person